Most products from Our Store ship tariff & tax-free to the USA - no fees at delivery. Free shipping $150+

 Photo of author

-What's new on FarOutRide.com?
+What’s New on FarOutRide.com?

 The Sterling Power BB1260 Battery to Battery (B2B) Charger play a major role in keeping our camper van electrical system balanced and healthy.
 How’s that?
 The B2B charger uses the van alternator power to charge our house (auxiliary) battery while we drive.
 It’s an install-and-forget device: it turns itself ON/OFF automatically when driving the van, doing its things without user intervention.
 Neat!
 It means that we don’t have to worry about running out of power AND that the house battery lifespan is maximized.
 Sounds too good?
 Keep reading this review as we get into more details…